lcsmuller/jsmn-find/README.md

 printf("Found: %.*s\n", tok->end - tok->start, json + tok->start); // Found: 2
 ```

 jsmn-find is single-header and should be compatible with jsmn additional macros for more complex uses cases. `#define JSMN_STATIC` hides all jsmn-find API symbols by making them static.
-Also, if you want to include `jsmn-find.h` from multiplce C files, to avoid duplication of symbols you may define `JSMN_HEADER` macro.
+Also, if you want to include `jsmn-find.h` from multiple C files, to avoid duplication of symbols you may define `JSMN_HEADER` macro.

 ```c
 /* In every .c file that uses jsmn include only declarations: */